-RHONDA HANSOME - Co-Host/MC
+RHONDA HANSOME - "The Nina Simone of Comedy"

 Frequently recognized as Bermuda from Pretty Woman, Rhonda is a favorite web series actress.
 On network and cable, she has notably appeared on Louie, Saturday Night Live, Caroline's Comedy Hour, Stand-Up Spotlight, Evening at the Improv, Showtime at the Apollo, The Joan Rivers Show, London Underground, and she made her late-night network TV debut on The Arsenio Hall Show!